openresty/lua-resty-mysql/README.markdown

 Name
 ====

-lua-resty-mysql - Lua MySQL client driver for the ngx_lua based on the cosocket API
+lua-resty-mysql - Lua MySQL client driver for ngx_lua based on the cosocket API

 Status
 ======